-To the best of our knowledge and belief, no events have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements, including fair value measurements and disclosures.
+We have evaluated subsequent events through the date of this letter, which is the date the financial statements were available to be issued.
+No events have occurred subsequent to the balance sheet and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements except as made known to you and as disclosed in the financial statements.